artsnoob/openaisdkmcp/README.md

-# OpenAI Agents SDK with MCP Filesystem Example
+# OpenAI Agents SDK with MCP Filesystem and Fetch Example

-This project demonstrates how to use the OpenAI Agents SDK with a Model Context Protocol (MCP) server.
-Specifically, it uses the official [filesystem MCP server](https://github.com/modelcontextprotocol/servers/tree/main/src/filesystem) run locally via `npx` to allow an agent to interact with local files within a specified directory.
+This project demonstrates how to use the OpenAI Agents SDK with multiple Model Context Protocol (MCP) servers.
+Specifically, it uses:
+1. The official [filesystem MCP server](https://github.com/modelcontextprotocol/servers/tree/main/src/filesystem) run locally via `npx` to allow an agent to interact with local files.
+2. The [fetch MCP server](https://github.com/modelcontextprotocol/servers/tree/main/src/fetch) run locally via `uvx` to allow an agent to fetch content from web URLs.

+The agent can leverage tools from both servers to answer questions based on local files or web resources.

 ## Prerequisites

 Before you begin, ensure you have the following installed:

 1.  **Python:** Version 3.9 or later.
-2.  **Node.js and npm:** Required for using `npx` to easily run the MCP filesystem server.
-You can download it from [nodejs.org](https://nodejs.org/).
+2.  **Node.js and npm:** Required for using `npx` to run the MCP filesystem server.
+Download from [nodejs.org](https://nodejs.org/).
+3.  **uv:** Required for using `uvx` to run the MCP fetch server.
+Install from [astral.sh/uv](https://astral.sh/uv).
-3.  **OpenAI API Key:** The Agents SDK requires an OpenAI API key for initialization and potentially for default functionalities like tracing.
+4.  **OpenAI API Key:** The Agents SDK requires an OpenAI API key.
 Get one from [platform.openai.com](https://platform.openai.com/).

 ## Setup Instructions